OctopusDeploy/docs/src/pages/docs/administration/retention-policies/retention-policy-tentacle-cleanup-and-troubleshooting.md

 ![](/docs/administration/retention-policies/images/3278388.png)

-If you have more directories than you think you should, check if they have a value in the deployment journal, if they do not they will have to be manually deleted.
+If you have more directories than you think you should, check if they have a value in the deployment journal.
+If they don't, you'll need to manually delete them.

 You can have multiple directories for the same version of each package like the following example: